Guillemdb/guillemdb.github.io/experience.md

 and allowed project managers to understand how developers collaborate by providing interactive reports in an Apache Superset dashboard.
 * Maintained the Machine Learning stack of the company, the Docker containers, and the continuous integration pipeline of the ML projects.

-Technologies:  Python, pyspark, MySQL, sqlalchemy, numpy, docker, holoviews, Apache Superset

 #### **Research Scientist & Engineer** <br> *InstaDeep*, Paris (France) & London (UK)
 *September 2018 - February 2019*
 * Designed and implemented a novel architecture search pipeline in PyTorch based on AlphaZero that achieved state-of-the-art performance.
 * Implemented different Reinforcement Learning algorithms for both continuous and discrete problems.
-* Mentored Phd students teaching them code and documentation quality standards, and contributed to the core business algorithms.
+* Mentored PhD students teaching them code and documentation quality standards, and contributed to the core business algorithms.

-Technologies:  Python, Pytorch, numpy, matplotlib, bokeh

 #### **AI researcher** <br> *Source{d}*, Madrid (Spain)
 *July 2017 - December 2017*